 Worked together with John and Anna Kay Haskell.

-Installed as missionary pastor of the Evangeliscal Baptist Church of Bergen op Zoom.
+Installed as missionary pastor of the Evangelical Baptist Church of Bergen op Zoom.

-Selection & Installation of two elders and four deacons.
+Selection & appointment of two elders and four deacons.

 A major step forward in the Church's development

 Covid-19.
 Our services were on lockdown for two months.
 In June we started two services, which lasted until november 2020.

 End of Third term.
 Beginning of three month furlough in de Mid-West and Pennsylvania.

 Daniel was asked to take on the responsibility of European Coordinator.
 We accepted at the end of April